ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 # Example: variables

+-   In C/C++, variable declarations are complicated because the identifier containing the variable name is placed in the middle of the type:

+    ```c
+    int myvar[100];  /* More complicated: static const int * myvar[100] */
+    ```

+    which declares an array of 100 variables of type `int`.

+-   The tokens that define the type are `int`, `[`, `100`, and `]`, and are located both to the *left* and *right* of the variable name: this is complicated for the programmer!
+(Try to interpret the *more complicated* case yourself!)

+# Example: variables

+-   The [Go](https://golang.org/) language uses a simpler notation:

+    ```go
+    var myvar [100]int
+    ```

+-   The `var` keyword signals to the parser that a variable is being declared.

+-   The tokens that define the type are reported all together, *after* the identifier representing the variable name.

+-   The notation `[100]int` follows the natural order of words: "an array of 100 `int` values", and is easier for the programmer to read (in C you have to read backwards, from right to left).

+# Example: variables

--   In the Pascal language, variables are listed within a `var` clause.
+-   Go was inspired by Pascal, where variables are listed within a `var` clause.
 The variable name comes first and is clearly separated from the type:

     ```pascal
     var